 No one gets the hang of tertiary study straight away.
 Often it’s a trial and error process – it’s about figuring out what works best for YOU.

-Mature age students – the UON Navigator has your back.
+Mature age students – Navigator has your back.
 We made it our mission to bust the myths surrounding returning to study, and help you tackle those study anxieties and settle in at UON.

 We talked to Student Transition Officer, Alison Hillier, who shed some light on the facts of returning to study.